top of page

 CALL TODAY for a free case evaluation– always complimentary, always confidential.

-Probation may be granted to individuals who plead guilty or no contest to Prohibited Sexual Conduct under Tex.
-Penal Code §25.02.
+Probation may be granted to individuals who plead guilty or no contest to Indecent Exposure under Tex.
+Penal Code §21.08.
 Additionally, judges may accept plea deals for deferred adjudication in these cases.

 AN IMPORTANT NOTE ABOUT COMMUNITY SUPERVISION